foongminwong/foongminwong.github.io/research.md

 * Created 3D movies rendered in stereoscopic anaglyph using Blender/Python API
 * Wrote automation shell script for video rendering of multiple surfaces
-* Integrated Bertini_real and Blender via Python for automation of routine tasks, such as setting up camera path, object properties, aniamtions and lighting
+* Integrated Bertini_real and Blender via Python for automation of routine tasks, such as setting up camera path, object properties, animations and lighting

 &nbsp;